 3. Resources

 The district has identified various resources that may be available for use during an emergency, including: the identification of personnel via school building teams; use of Incident Command System (ICS); a list of volunteer faculty/staff trained in first aid, CPR and AED use; master list of all vehicles in the Transportation Department; building floor plans/maps with shut-offs.
-The specific, detailed information is included in the confidential building-level safety plans.
+In 2024, the district is implementing a new 2-way radio system that includes a repeater in each building.
+Our system will enable emergency building communication and district wide notification.
+Detailed information about resources is included in the confidential building level emergency response plans.

 4. Incident Command System (ICS)